pyblish/apidocs/pages/util.extract.md

 Run extraction-only via Python.

 This function runs plug-ins of [ExtractionOrder](ExtractionOrder.md) and then stops.
-This is useful for getting hold of an extracted [Context](Context.md), without first validating it, with [results](result.md).
+This is useful for getting hold of an extracted [Context](Context.md), bypassing validation, with [results](result.md).

 | Source     | Added
 |------------|---------